-Area to be licenced 103.6 ha. (±256.0 ac.)
-Area to be extracted 89.1 ha. (±220.2 ac.)
+1. Area to be licenced 103.6 ha. (±256.0 ac.))
+Area to be extracted 89.1 ha. (±220.2 ac.))

 - 2. The maximum amount of aggregate to be removed from this site in any calendar year is 1,800,000 tonnes. - 3.
 In the event that Walker obtains permission from the City of Niagara Falls to extract the road allowance(s), the licensee may apply to the MNDMNRF to amend the licence and site plan to expand the licence boundary to include the road allowance directly adjacent to the licence boundary (i.e. Upper's Lane and/or the road allowance between Lots 120 and 136).
-An expansion to the licence boundary for this purpose will not require a new licence - 4.
+An expansion to the licence boundary for this purpose will not require a new licence under Section 7 of the Aggregate Resources Act (ARA). - 4.
 All technical reports have taken into consideration the potential removal of the road allowance(s). - 5.
 Table 1 on this drawing identifies the number of sensitive receptors within 500 metres of the licence boundary and the distance from the licence boundary to each receptor.